jsekonopo/agriassist/REMAINING_FEATURES.md

     *   **Status:** Dashboard weather uses farm lat/lon if set by owner via profile.
 Client-side alert checks with cooldown implemented.
     *   **Remaining:** Implement more sophisticated server-side logic for weather alert detection (e.g., using forecasts).
 User-configurable alert thresholds.
 2.  **Comprehensive Notification System (Triggering Logic for More Types & Automated Task Reminders):**
     *   **Status:** Framework for in-app/email notifications is in place.
 Staff invites, AI Insights, and manual Task Reminders (via dashboard button with cooldown) can trigger notifications.
 User preferences for AI Insights, Task Reminders, Weather Alerts, and Staff Activity emails are respected by the API.
+A specific Task Reminder email template has been created.
     *   **Remaining:**
         *   Automate Task Reminders (currently manual via button on dashboard).
-This would ideally involve a backend scheduled job.
+This would ideally involve a backend scheduled job (e.g., Firebase Scheduled Function querying tasks and calling `/api/notifications/create`).
         *   Implement triggering for weather alerts once the weather integration is more advanced (beyond current client-side checks).
-        *   Potentially create more specific email templates for different notification types.
+        *   Potentially create more specific email templates for different notification types (e.g., for AI Insights, Weather Alerts).
 3.  **User Onboarding & Help System (Part 2 - Contextual Help/FAQ):**
     *   **Status:** Multi-step onboarding modal for new users.
 Searchable FAQ page created.
 Basic contextual tooltips added in key areas.
     *   **Remaining:** More contextual help/tooltips throughout the application for specific features.